These steps can help you live a healthier life.

 - Ask your doctor or pharmacist to review your medicines.
 Some medicines can make you dizzy or sleepy.

-- Get your vision checked at least every 1 to 2 years.
+- Get your vision checked at least once a year.
 Update your glasses or contact lenses when your vision changes.

 - Use this Home Falls Prevention Checklist [PDF - 7 MB] to help you find and fix the dangers in your home.

 Put smoke alarms on every floor of your home.

 Use long-life smoke alarms if possible.
 These alarms use lithium batteries and last longer than regular smoke alarms.
 They also have a “hush button” so you can stop the alarm quickly if there’s a false alarm.